For poultry or pet birds, call the Avian Health Program (part of the California Department of Food and Agriculture) at 1-800-491-1899.

 Avian Influenza H5N1

-Azerbaijan, Bangladesh, Cambodia, China, Djibouti, Egypt, Indonesia, Iraq, Lao People's Democratic Republic, Myanmar, Nigeria, Pakistan, Thailand, Turkey, Vietnam
+Azerbaijan, Bangladesh, Cambodia, China, Djibouti, Egypt, Indonesia, Iraq, Lao People's Democratic Republic, Myanmar, Nigeria, Pakistan, Thailand, Turkey, Vietnam.
+One human case has been reported from Canada, but this case had travel to China during the exposure period.

 NOTE: NO highly pathogenic avian influenza H5N1 cases have been reported in birds in North America, South America, or Australia.